Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 Make your hiker mix yourself by combining a few dry raisins/apricot with a few nuts of any kind (almonds, walnuts, hazelnuts, pistachios, pumpkin seeds, etc.) (unsalted).

-As an indication, 100g of almonds = approximately 640Kcal = more than one hour of hiking for a person of 90kg!
+As an indication, 100g of almonds = approximately 640Kcal = over one hour of hiking for a person of 90kg!

 It is not a question of consuming more calories than you will burn during hiking.